wds4/tribal-tapestry/experiment/hypothesis.md

 ## Tribal Narrative

 The Tribal Narrative is defined as a vast collection of stories, beliefs, values, expectations, language, rules, roles, laws, etc, all loosely woven and integrated together into a tapestry according to the tapestry model of knowledge representation.
+Most threads of the tribal narrative as a whole are not (necessarily) toxic.

 ## Tribal narrative fiction

-A collection of toxic threads, woven together, into a pattern that is unique to the tribe and that serves to distinguish one tribe from another.
-The narrative fiction is typically a very small subset of the greater tribal narrative, which is typically vast and contains many threads which are not necessarily toxic.
+A small subset of the greater tribal narrative, consisting of *toxic threads*, woven into a pattern that is unique to the tribe and that serves to distinguish one tribe from another.

 ## Toxic threads

 Think of a thread as a representation to a thought or an idea.

 A toxic thread is defined as one that exacts a cost to the individual via interference with the normal functioning of the standard cognitive mode.
 Toxicity is typically achieved either by contradicting observation or engaging in logical fallacy.
-In practice, toxic threads are typically removed by the standard cognitive mode unless they are protected and implemented by the tribal cognitive mode, in service to the tribal narrative fiction.
+In practice, toxic threads are automatically rejected / removed by the standard cognitive mode unless they are protected and implemented by the tribal cognitive mode, in service to the tribal narrative fiction.

 ## The game theory for why this system makes sense